Doctor insights on:

 I have Afib.
 I read that 1 out of 3 people with Afib will have a stroke.
 Is that true even if I'm treated with Warfarin and rhythm medications?

 Atrial fib & stroke: There are a few guidelines that can be used to estimate the risk of stroke in a patient with atrial fibrillation.
 One of the best is the "CHA2DS2-VASc" score.
 If the risk of stroke is high, anticoagulation with warfarin or one of the newer oral anticoagulant meds is usually advised.
 Antiarrhythmic drugs may reduce episodes of atrial fibrillation, but won't eliminate the risk of stroke. ...Read more

 Agents which slow ;/or break down blood clot formation in up to 3 different ways (they do not decrease blood viscosity; thickness.)
 (1) some inhibit platelet function (e.g. Aspirin, clopidogrel, etc.).
 (2) others interfere with some of the clot forming proteins (warfarin, dabigatran, rivaroxaban, etc.), (3) others stimulate the blood clot destruction ...Read more

 - Talk to a doctor live online for free

-- Why do so many people with diabetes also have high blood pressure?
+- Why do people have high blood pressure?

-- Why do overweight people have trouble with overheating?
+- Why do people have cancer?

 - Talk to a hematologist online for free